-Today's Big Move: Short Covering And Desperate Buying Of Overpriced Stocks
+Today's Big Move: Short-Covering And Desperate Buying Of Overpriced Stocks

 SPY Annualized 6 Month Returns (Daily) data by YCharts

 The valuations in this market are extremely pricey.
 Recent advances only exacerbate the situation.
-The risk/ return profile is not in the investor's favor.
+The risk/return profile is not in the investor's favor.

 Back to no fear.
-A Massive drop.
+A massive drop.
 Premium valuations in the market with no fear.
 This is the market we have.

-Today's big rally on low volume confirms the buying is mostly short covering.
+Today's big rally on low volume confirms the buying is mostly short-covering.
 Overpriced stocks like McDonald's and Caterpillar move the indexes higher as fear evaporates and the indexes hit new highs on extremely dangerous valuations.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.